-For those who had the opportunity to meet him or just to be contemporary to him, he was “so ahead of his time”, “a beacon”, “a design monster to love at 100%”, “an artist who possessed both soul and intelligence as well as modesty”, “he taught us everything … to experiment and enjoy our freedom of expression” …
+For those who had the opportunity to meet him or just to be contemporary to him, Franco Grignani was described as “so ahead of his time”, “a beacon”, “a design monster to love at 100%”, “an artist who possessed both soul and intelligence as well as modesty”, “he taught us everything … to experiment and enjoy our freedom of expression” …

-I’ve always been astonished by the influence my grandfather has had in so many aspects of our contemporary ‘view of the world’.
-Obviously, I’m quite biased, but I can see the work of Franco inside and behind so many contemporary works and statements almost every day.
-As he himself wrote in 1973, his images have influenced “the sign of our time”.
+I’ve always been amazed by the profound influence my grandfather has exerted on various aspects of our contemporary ‘view of the world’.
+Admittedly, my perspective is biased, but I frequently discern traces of Franco Grignani’s work lurking beneath and within modern creations and statements.
+As he himself noted in 1973, his images have significantly shaped “the sign of our time”.

-In the same way, his trained eye was used to see the beauty of geometry in the everyday world, even in the fence of my primary school:
+Similarly, his trained eye had a remarkable knack for uncovering the beauty of geometry in everyday life, right down to the fence surrounding my primary school:

-My grandmother used to say that Franco had a ‘dreamy look’, always immersed in wonderful new ideas.
+My grandmother used to say that Franco had a ‘dreamy gaze’, perpetually immersed in wonderful new ideas.

-He often told me about his father, how he had let him find his own way by telling him in dialect «vuoi pitturare? alora, pittura» («do u wanna paint? so, just paint!»).
+He often told me about his father, how he had let him find his own way by telling him in dialect «vuoi pitturare? alora, pittura» («do u wanna paint? then, just go paint!»).

 So, I hope this blog may inspire new generations…